johnmacmillan96/CAN/README.md

 - Speed of the vehicle, RPM of each wheel
 - Flag warnings including: battery malfunction; high temperatures; and high current & voltage differentials

 By using a Raspberry Pi and a PiCAN2, it's possible to log the CAN messages directly from the vehicle onto the RPi.
-From there, this collection of Python scripts used in conjunction with a dictionary of data translations can be used to turn the raw CANbus output into meaningful, interpretable data.
+From there, this collection of Python scripts used in conjunction with a dictionary of data translations can be used to turn the raw CAN bus output into meaningful, interpretable data.

 ## Setting up the Raspberry Pi 3